Photo by Zhang.

 Feng Shui is usually described as an ancient practice that is several thousand years old.
 And yet lately I have heard of at least two Chinese practitioners who are now saying it is not as old as people generally think it is.
 One man’s article on the Internet is even claiming that it […]

 When I first started consulting in 1992, the only controversial discussions seemed to be about so-called traditional Feng Shui versus the New Age inventions, such as the BTB School which flourished in the 1990’s and with headquarters in Berkeley, California.
-And if I can begin with my metaphor, it has been pretty hard to top […]
+This is where the founder of that […]

 After reading Bo Yang’s The Ugly Chinaman: And the Crisis in Chinese Culture, this book unintentionally gave me a new perspective on why some Feng Shui predictions or interpretations appear so dire.
 While the author never mentioned the words “Feng Shui” once in the essays, the subtext […]